moberwasserlechner/vaadin-medium-editor/README.md

 The Vaadin-Medium-Editor is only a wrapper.
 So if you have any feature requests or found any bugs in the javascript lib please use Medium Editor's issue tracker https://github.com/yabwe/medium-editor/issues

-In all other cases please create a issue at https://github.com/byteowls/vaadin-medium-editor/issues or contribute to the project yourself.
+In all other cases please create a issue at https://github.com/moberwasserlechner/vaadin-medium-editor/issues or contribute to the project yourself.
 For contribution see the next section.

 # Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-feature-or-bug`)
 3. Test your changes to the best of your ability.
-5. Commit your changes (`git commit -am 'Added some feature'`)
+5. Commit your changes (`git commit -am 'Describe feature or bug'`)
-6. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-feature-or-bug`)
 7. Create new Pull Request

 ## Code Style